Abdul Majeed Khwaja: Family background

 Abdul Majeed was the younger son of Khwaja Muhammad Yusuf, a prominent lawyer and landowner of Aligarh.
 Abdul Majeed firmly believed that Western-style scientific education was critically important for the social and economic development of Indian Muslims.

 Khwaja Muhammad Yusuf was one of the earliest supporters of the Aligarh Movement under the leadership of Sir Syed Ahmad Khan, the founder of the famous Muhammadan Anglo-Oriental College which later developed into the Aligarh Muslim University.
 Khwaja Yusuf donated large sums to the Muhammadan Anglo-Oriental College Fund Committee and also toured the country along with Zahoor Hussain, and Zainul Abdeen.
-Also accompanying the group were the much younger duo of Syed Mahmood, son of Sir Syed and Hamied Ullah Khan (his future son in law), son of Maulvi Sami Ullah Khan to raise funds for the proposed Muhammadan Anglo-Oriental College.
+Also accompanying the group were the much younger duo of Syed Mahmood and Hamied Ullah Khan to raise funds for the proposed Muhammadan Anglo-Oriental College.

 Khwaja Muhammad Yusuf was also very active in the affairs of the Scientific Society founded earlier in 1864 by Sir Syed to translate Western works into Urdu.